rodekruis/espocrm-training/docs/pam/page7.md

 # How to integrate EspoCRM with Kobotoolbox

-In this example we are using the IFRC server.
+In this example we are using the [IFRC Server](https://kobo.ifrc.org/).
 There are two options for doing this:

 1. Make a direct connection between KoBo and espoCRM through the REST functionality of KoBo